Transverse-momentum-dependent factorization at next-to-leading power: Factorization and Resummation at NLO+NLP

 From Eqs.~\eqref{eq:RGanom} and \eqref{eq:CSanom} we see the interesting result, that the diagonal anomalous dimensions for the NLP distributions are half those for the LP distributions.
 This interesting behaviour can be traced back to how the sub-leading fields interact with the Wilson lines.
 Namely, the trace that enters into such an interaction is given by

 where the fact that the bad field $\varphi^c$ arises is connected to the decomposition of the twist-3 correlation functions, see e.g. Eq.~\eqref{eq:fperp} for $f^\perp$.
 Exploiting the idempotence of the projection operator of the bad field, one can easily show that this trace vanishes.
 As a result, the divergences, and thus the anomalous dimensions associated with this contribution will vanish.
 While at leading power, there are two contributions which are non-vanishing for the Wilson line interactions, at NLP only one such interaction survives.
+This leads to the fact that rapidity divergences in the NLP TMDs are half those of the LP ones.
+This is consistent with Refs.~\cite{Bacchetta:2008xw,Chen:2016hgw}, while it differs from Refs.~\cite{Vladimirov:2021hdn,Rodini:2022wki}.
 In addition to this interesting behavior, we find that the Collins-Soper evolution equation mixes the twist-2 and twist-3 distributions.
-This fact is consistent with the calculation performed in Ref.~\cite{Chen:2016hgw}.
+This result is also observed in Refs.~\cite{Chen:2016hgw,Rodini:2022wki}.
 As a result, one would need to diagonalize the Collins-Soper matrix, which would add significant complications to solving the evolution equations.

 Up to this point, we have discussed the derivation of the anomalous dimension matrices for the TMD PDFs.
 However, the perturbative contributions for the TMD PDFs and the TMD FFs are the same.
 As a result, obtaining the evolution equations for the TMD FFs can be done simply through the replacement $\Phi\rightarrow \Delta$, $n \leftrightarrow \bar{n}$.